codecentric/elk_docker/README.md

 elk_docker
 ==========

-ELK (Elasticsearch, Logstash, Kibana) as Docker Container
+ELK (Elasticsearch, Logstash, Kibana) as Docker Container.

+This setup allows for watching files in a local directory and log event forwarding over a TLS-secured connection.

 ## Automatic Container Setup

 This repository contains a Vagrantfile which allows for automated provisioning of a virtual machine and running all defined docker containers inside it.

-Just two steps are required:
+Just three steps are required:

 1. Install [Vagrant](https://www.vagrantup.com/)
 2. Run `vagrant up` in the directory containing the Vagrantfile

-Then access http://localhost:8080 in your browser to open the kibana dashboard.
+3. Access http://localhost:5601 in your web browser to open kibana

-To monitor and restart containers enter the virtual machine via `vagrant ssh`.
+To monitor and restart docker containers enter the virtual machine via `vagrant ssh`.

 ## Manual Container Setup